Nasmyth telescope: Observatories

-The twin 10-meter telescopes at W. M. Keck Observatory in Hawaii and the 8.2-meter Subaru Telescope sited next to them support an array of specialized instruments on Nasmyth platforms, with a similar design being used for the future Thirty Meter Telescope.
+The twin 10-meter telescopes at W. M. Keck Observatory in Hawaii, the 8.2-meter Subaru Telescope sited next to them, the four 8.2-meter Unit Telescopes of ESO's Very Large Telescope and their predecessor the 3.6-meter New Technology Telescope are notable examples that support an array of specialized instruments on their Nasmyth platforms, with a similar design being used for the future Thirty Meter Telescope and Extremely Large Telescope.
 The 2.4-meter Automated Planet Finder telescope at Lick Observatory in California supports the use of two Nasmyth foci.
 The Sierra Nevada Observatory (OSN) in Spain has two Nasmyth telescopes, including a 1.5-meter diameter aperture one.
 The SOFIA airborne telescope also uses this design.